pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/1_overview.en.md

 * Update each file according to the requirements of its respective project.
 Optionally, these changes can be made in each lab.
 * Ensure that the file is output on every build.
   * In Visual Studio, right-click the file and select Properties.
 Set Copy to Output Directory to Copy Always.
-  * For those not using Visual Studio, open each .csproj file and search for the `'manifest.yml` file.
+  * For non-Visual Studio users, open each .csproj file and search for the `'manifest.yml` file.

   ```
     <Content Include="manifest.yml" />
   ```

-  * Make the following modification to the Xml element.
+  Make the following modification to the Xml element.

   ```
     <Content Include="manifest.yml">